timstarbuck/zettelkasten-foam/Azure AI/Fundamentals of Text Analysis with the Language Service.md

 Tokenatization Concepts
 * **Text Normalization** May remove puncuation and lower case all text.
 Can lose semantic meaning: "Mr Banks has worked in many banks"
 * **Stop word removal** the, a, it - examples of stop words - don't add much semantic meaning.
+* **Frequency analysis** counts how often a word appears in a text
 * **n-grams** multi-term phrases such as "I have" "he walked", Can be unigrams, bi-grams, tri-grams.
 Grouped words can make more sense to the learning model.
+(Extends **Frequency Analysis** to include multi-term phrases)
 * **Stemming** - words with same root can be interpreted as the same token. i.e. power, powered, powerful.
+Also known as **Lemmatization**
+  * Stemming normalizes words before counting them.
+* **Vectorization** captures semantic relationships between words by assigning them to locations in n-dimensional space. i.e. assigns values to words such as plant and flower, so that they are considered closer to each other than a word such as airplane.

 Frequency analysis
 : Count the occurrences of each token. *Term frequency - inverse document frequency (TF-IDF)* score comparing how often a word occurs in one document vs how often it appears in a collection of documents.
 Higher occurence in one document vs others increases the relevancy of the term.